kevinnza/setupvarious/setup-ci-ubuntu-jenkins.md

 ## Android SDK

 Go to https://developer.android.com/studio/#downloads and go to the "Command Line Tools only" section and locate the SDK tools package for Linux and download the file.
+It should be a zip file.

+Make a folder called Android/Sdk in the home directory

+    $ mkdir $HOME/Android/Sdk

-Then unzip it:
+Then unzip it into the Android/Sdk folder:

-    $ unzip [filename].zip
+    $ unzip [filename].zip -d $HOME/Android/Sdk

 ## Additional setup steps